tomkooij/modelleertaal/README.md

 Simple parser / interpreter for *Modelleertaal*
 ==========================================

-Modelleertaal grammar in jison
+Modelleertaal grammar and interpreter in javascript/jison.
-Interpreter in javascript

 Parses the language used for "natuurkundig modelleren" (dynamical models in high school physics in NL).
 The language is a subset of "CoachTaal" which